 The Best ICU Intensive Care Unit in Puerto Vallarta

-Hospital CMQ Premiere and Hospital CMQ Riviera Nayarit have the best ICU Intensive Care Unit in Puerto Vallarta, providing advanced care and life support for critically ill patients and serving Puerto Vallarta & Bahia de Banderas.
+Hospital CMQ Premiere and Hospital CMQ Riviera Nayarit have the best ICU in Puerto Vallarta, providing advanced care and life support for critically ill patients in the region.

 Our intensive care unit (ICU) specializes in caring for patients who are in critical condition, suffering from severe neurologic, cardiac and respiratory illnesses.
 With five fully equipped, state-of-the-art ICU rooms in each location, our team of intensive care specialists and nurses focus on treating the most severe critical conditions: